zestsystem/dotfiles/README.md

-My dev workflow config for my new m1x mac pro :)
+My dotfiles for M1 Mac